Skip to main content

 The Advance HE DVC/PVC Network is a highly valued and influential community of DVCs, PVCs and equivalent senior leaders with the brief for learning and teaching, education, or the student experience at member institutions.
 It is a unique forum to share successful strategies for enhancing HE teaching and learning.
 The invitation only network for Pro Vice-Chancellors, Vice-Principals and Deputy Vice-Chancellors.

 There are two events each year where the network comes together to consider and share experience on key strategic matters impacting higher education.
 A carefully curated agenda of presentations and discussions, shaped in partnership with the members of the network, provides leaders with precious quality time so often lacking in today’s environment.
-Time in which to network with peers from across the sector within a Chatham House Rules environment.
+Time in which to network with peers from across the sector within a Chatham House Rule environment.
 Each event features a dinner and drinks reception.

 DVC/PVC Network event

-Date: 22-23 May 2024
+Date: 6-7 November 2024

 White buff 1400x3